-

 The following describes how to set access log management.

-- When the Log management pop-up window is displayed, select a bucket to save logs, enter the prefix of the access log save in the bucket, and then click the [Add] button.
+1. When the Log management pop-up window is displayed, select a bucket to save logs and enter the prefix of the access log save in the bucket, and click the [Add] button.

-- You can only set this for your bucket.
+• You can set for your bucket only.

 The details for all requests executed on Object Storage are saved in the JSON format.